History of the Plymouth Garden Club

 The Plymouth Garden Club began as a Horticultural Committee of the Women’s Club, meeting at the home of its founder, Mrs. Charles Barké (Carrie).
 In 1929 it became an independent Garden Club, with Mrs. Barké as its first president.
 The Club has been a member of the Massachusetts Federation of Garden Clubs since 1971.

 Projects and activities over the years have included plantings at various schools and historical houses as well as Brewster Gardens, Town Brook and Jenney Pond.
 The Junior Gardeners Program for Plymouth Public Schools’ 3rd grade students is another important program; it teaches the importance of conservation, natural resources, and the environment.
-Arbor Day plantings of trees around Plymouth have become a tradition.
+Arbor Day plantings of trees around Plymouth has become a tradition.

 Scholarships are awarded annually to graduating seniors of Plymouth High Schools who are enrolled in a course of studies relevant to the purpose of the Club.

-Our Club is a busy, active and community-oriented Club.
+Ours is a busy, active and community-oriented Club.